KidPudel/flutter-starter-kit/widget.md

 Every widget defines a `build()` method that's **automatically called every time the widget's circumstances change so that the widget is always up to date.**

-build is the method that basically builds this widget
+build is the method that basically builds this widget.
-Describes the part of the UI represented by this widget framework calls this method in a number of different situations.
+Describes the part of the UI represented by this widget.
+framework calls this method in a number of different situations.
 For example:
 - After calling initState.
 - After calling didUpdateWidget.